frestr/armshaker/README.md

 The back-end has some extra options that can be useful for analysis or targeted fuzzing.
 Its options are as follows.

 ```
-The options available in the back-end is as follows.
 $ ./fuzzer -h
 Usage: ./fuzzer [option(s)]